 The common symptoms of the flu are cough, headaches, body pain, runny nose, and sore throat.
 Usually, these symptoms last from 7 to 10 days, but that varies from one person to another.
 However, even if it’s a common disease, you need to know when to take your baby to the doctor.

-If your baby is less than 3 months old, you always need to take him to the pediatrician, even if he has common symptoms.
-Since his immune system is still developing and it’s fragile, it’s not strong enough to fight the disease and it may worsen.
+If your baby is less than 3 months old, you always need to take them to the pediatrician, even if they have common symptoms.
+Since their immune system is still developing and it’s fragile, it’s not strong enough to fight the disease and it may worsen.
 Your doctor will tell you how to treat the symptoms and will check if there are any other infections.

-If your little one is older than 3 months old, go see a doctor if he has trouble breathing, his ears ache, or if his symptoms last for more than 10 days.
-It’s also important to check if he uses more diapers than usual or if his body temperature rises.
-If it is 38 °C (100 °F) or more, he is cranky, the white of his eyes looks yellow, green or red, or if he presents any other alarming symptom, take him to the doctor as soon as possible.
+If your little one is older than 3 months old, go see a doctor if they have trouble breathing, their ears ache, or if their symptoms last for more than 10 days.
+It’s also important to check if they use more diapers than usual or if their body temperature rises.
+If it is 38 °C (100 °F) or more, they are cranky, the white of their eyes looks yellow, green or red, or if they present any other alarming symptom, take them to the doctor as soon as possible.

 There are also recommendations to prevent getting the flu.
-Following these simple measures may prevent your baby from getting sick and can keep him healthy during this season.
+Following these simple measures may prevent your baby from getting sick and can keep them healthy during this season.
 Some of the advice is:

 - Wash your baby’s hands frequently: The flu virus can travel in our hands, so if you wash them you reduce the chances of infection.
 You should wash the hands for at least 20 seconds with water and soap.
 Also, you should wash your hands when you interact with your baby.